North Atlantic Odyssey

 * All prices quoted are for cruise only and do not include flights or hotel accommodation (where required).
 We will arrange your flights and any accommodation but as fares and rates are subject to change prices are quoted on request.
 Please note that we may have to ask for instant payment for flights as soon as they are booked and this is in addition to your deposit which is 20% of the cabin cost.

 If 90 days prior to departure the Brent per barrel fuel prices exceeds a price of US dollar 120, Oceanwide Expeditions reserves the right to levy an additional fuel surcharge of US dollar 16 per person per night.

-- North Atlantic Odyssey 2018 detailed itinerary
+- North Atlantic Odyssey 2018 itinerary & discount prices

 M/v Ortelius was built in Gdynia, Poland in 1989, was originally named Marina Svetaeva, and served as a special purpose vessel for the Russian Academy of Science.
 The vessel has the highest ice-class notation (UL1 equivalent to 1A) and is therefore very suitable to navigate in solid one-year sea ice and loose multi-year pack ice.
 Read more about Ortelius…

 If you would prefer to join the ship in Holland prior to her arrival in Aberdeen, please contact us for prices.

 Our ship departs Aberdeen from Aberdeen in the afternoon.
 As we sail north, the Scottish waters offer excellent possibilities to spot Minke Whales, White-beaked Dolphins and Harbour Porpoises.
 Several other cetaceans, including Orcas (Killer Whales), are also native to these waters.